munificent/game-programming-patterns/book/double-buffer.markdown

       Chump was slapped, so he slaps Harry
     Stage update ends

-So, in a single frame, our initial slap on Harry has propogated through all of the comedians.
+So, in a single frame, our initial slap on Harry has propagated through all of the comedians.
 Now let's mix things up a bit.
 Lets say we reorder the comedians within the stages array, but leaving them still facing each other the same way.